Joseph Barrett ’14, Rachel Skokowski ’15 and Sarah Yerima ’15 have been selected as recipients of the U.S.

 Tiger Inn is expected to remain open while its Graduate Board and the University conduct separate investigations into allegations that a TI officer distributed a picture of a female student performing oral sex on a male student within the club’s dance floor.

 1. Mary from the eponymous film “There’s Something About Mary.”
 2. Mindy Lahiri as portrayed by Mindy Kaling, real-life Dartmouth grad.
+3.